 It is worthy to note that conflicts between hydropower generation and competing water uses have significantly increased during recent periods of water scarcity.
 The main goal of the hydropower plant owner is to make optimal use of the water potential and minimize operation costs.
 If the water stored in the Muzzone Dam is used up to the buffer zone, releases are decreased temporarily to satisfy essential needs only and a significant power deficit occurs.
 Vice versa, maintaining a large stored volume V in the reservoir maximizes energy generation in the reservoir (due to variations of the water head h) making difficult to adequately define a flood control strategy that should reserve the flood control zone only for storing large inflows during flood periods.
 Simulation results shows that the total water discharge Q for hydropower generation is not significantly affected by urban and agricultural supply and flood control requirements.
-However, the hydropower is a variable depending on Q and h with h varying non-linearly with V. In addition, hydropower from Muzzone generation plant is especially suited to managing fluctuations in electricity demand.
-All of these issues make simulation of reservoir operation for hydropower generation very complex and require additional data, not available at the moment, to evaluate the economic impacts of different reservoir operating policies to hydropower generation.
+However, the hydropower is a variable depending on Q and h with h varying non-linearly with V. In addition, hydropower from Muzzone generation plant is especially suited to managing fluctuations in electricity demand frequently varying even at hourly time-steps that cannot be considered in the simulation model given by WARGY-SIM.
+All of these issues make simulation of reservoir operation for hydropower generation very complex and with a high level of uncertainty due to energy requirements behaviour.
+We can state that even if in terms of turbine water volume for hydropower generation slight differences occurred, the economic impacts of reservoir operating policies to hydropower generation requires additional data, not available at the moment.

-Because hydrological processes are highly nonlinear and complex, the derivation of multipurpose reservoir operating rule curves will inevitably involve a certain level of subjectivity in selecting the threshold values of a flood control zone.
-Table 3 shows the main results in terms of maximum flood discharge for different scenarios of reservoir operating rules at Muzzone Dam and different return periods of rainfall (50-year, 100-year and 200-year flood), the former being:
+Because hydrological processes are highly nonlinear and complex, the storage limits in multipurpose reservoir operating rule have been selected considering different threshold values of the flood-control storage zone.
+Table 3 shows the main results in terms of maximum flood discharge from the reservoir in different scenarios of storage limits at Muzzone Dam.
+At each scenario, the evaluated floods with return periods Tr of 50-year, 100-year and 200-year has been considered inflowing in the reservoir and consequently maximum values in discharges have been evaluated.

+Scenario results in Table 3 refer to:

 AEFV (Actually Expected Flood Value): the expected flood discharge with the current reservoir operating policy;